department-of-veterans-affairs/va.gov-team/products/public-websites/how-to-apply-wizards/content-outlines/education-forms-wizard.md

 Are you a Veteran or service member claiming a benefit based on your own service?

 - Yes

 Are you applying for benefits under the National Call to Service program?
 (Learn more about eligibility requirements for [the National Call to Service program]( https://www.va.gov/education/other-va-education-benefits/national-call-to-service-program/)).

 - Yes

 {alert}
 Based on your responses, the right form for you is **VA Form 22-1990N.**

-{CTA button} Apply online with VA Form 22-1990N
+{CTA button} Apply online with VA Form 22-1990N(goes to 1990N intro page)

 [Learn about other ways you can apply for education benefits](https://www.va.gov/education/how-to-apply/)

 {end alert}

-{1990N H1 for form subway map intro page}
+{H1 for 1990N subway map intro page}

-# Apply for benefits under the National Call to Service program with VA Form 22-1990N
+H1: Apply for benefits under the National Call to Service program with VA Form 22-1990N

 ----------

-3. {For 1995}
+3. {1995}

 # Change your education benefits
 Equal to VA Form 22-1995 (Request for Change of Program or Place of Training)